 Over the last year, the scheme has diverted around 200 tonnes of PVC hospital waste from landfill to recycling.
 VCA aims to expand the network to 150 hospitals this year and to 200 by the end of 2020.
 It estimates that 2,500 tonnes of medical PVC is consumed in Australia each year.

 “Although we may not be able to recover every IV bag or piece of tubing, we want to expand the program to areas such as maternity wards—and get closer to that 2,500-tonne target,” she says.

 Meanwhile, researchers at the University of New South Wales have devised a new way of recycling PVC banners that does not require the PVC coating to be separated from the polyester fabric.

-Sagar Cholake, research associate at UNSW, and co-author of recognised paper detailing the technique, says around 500 tonnes of such banners are sent to landfill in Australia every year because their mixed-material nature makes them difficult to recycle.
+Sagar Cholake, Research Associate at UNSW, and co-author of a recognised paper detailing the technique, says around 500 tonnes of such banners are sent to landfill in Australia every year because their mixed-material nature makes them difficult to recycle.

 The researchers mixed shredded banners with recycled PVC cables which improved the mix density and used the material to make durable composite industrial mats.
 The technique could also be used to recycle products such as grain covers and other tarpaulins that are sent to landfill in volumes of around 5,000 tonnes per year.

 Dennis Collins owns a paper distribution company in Ballarat, South Australia but has high hopes for his new venture in PVC recycling.
 His process recovers PVC from ‘mixed’ products, including tarpaulins, shoes and Tetra Paks.
 However, the most far-reaching application may be disposable coffee cups—96 per cent paper, 4 per cent PVC and very difficult to separate.

 “Half a trillion coffee cups are produced in the world every year,” he says.
 “We can pull the plastic out of them and close the gate on sending them to landfill.”